elsa-workflows/elsa-documentation/src/pages/index.md

 ### Workflow Hosting

-So far we only looked at simple workflows that are executed manually using the `IWorkflowRunner` service.
+We looked at simple workflows that are executed manually using the `IWorkflowRunner` service.
+For simple workflows that contain no triggers or blocking activities, this is sufficient.
-However, to run workflows that can be suspended & resumed based on triggers such as timers and other events, we need a system that knows about these workflows.
+But to run workflows that can be suspended & resumed based on triggers such as timers and other events, we need a system that knows about these workflows.

-This system is called the `IWorkflowDefinitionStore`, and effectively represents a repository of **workflow definitions** available to the system.
+In a nutshell, Elsa comes with a repository called the **Workflow Definition Store** with which we can register our workflow definitions.
+Various components of the system will use this store to lookup workflows to execute.

+For example, workflows that start with a trigger such as **Timer** are driven by a hosted service that looks up a list of triggers, which in turn are associated with workflow definitions (by ID).
+Knowing a workflow definition ID is enough to find it in the workflow definition store and execute it.

 Checkout the Workflow Hosting page to learn everything there is to know about hosting workflows.